shaikahmadnawaz/react-todo-app/README.md

 # React Todo App With Firebase v9 / CRUD Functionality

 - React TODO application with a firebase backend to store all of the todos.
-- Basic CRUD functionality within a React JS website utilizing the firestore cloud storage within firebase to manage the backend.
+- Basic CRUD functionality with a React website utilizing the firestore cloud storage to manage the backend.
 - All of the styling was done with Tailwind CSS.